Sat 12 October

 Please contact email@example.com or call 020 7739 6176 if you have any access requirements.

 The Ball will be BSL interpreted.

-A Jay Jay Revlon and Cai Revlon Production, presented by Dance Umbrella in partnership with Shoreditch Town Hall.
+A Ball by Jay Jay Revlon and Cai Revlon.
+Part of Dance Umbrella, in Partnership with Shoreditch Town Hall.

 There will be a taxi fund available for Trans people and people with access needs to get home safe – if you would like to make a contribution to this fund you can do so at the checkout when purchasing tickets.